How to Build a Halloween Haunted Maze

 Or maybe you like to visit haunted houses during the Halloween season.
 Many of these are set up in a maze design: There's one entrance and one exit, and in between, you have lots of twists, turns, and dead-ends to throw you off course.
 While you're trying to find your way out, all sorts of scary things happen along the way.
 Strobe lights are flashing, ghosts and monsters jump out to scare you, and spooky music plays in the background, adding to the creepiness.

-It's important to remember to build a maze that's age appropriate, and you'll find some tips to help you with that further down the page.
+Secondly, it's important to remember to build a maze that's age-appropriate, and you'll find some tips to help you with that further down the page.

 DIY: Build a Haunted Maze in Your Home or Backyard

 So without further ado, let's talk about maze building!

 To construct your maze, you will need to:

 - Decide what materials you will use for the walls